khliland/CCI/README.md

 CCI.test(formula = Y ~ X | Z2, data = dat, nperm = 2000, method = 'lm', family = gaussian(), parametric = T)

 ```
 In the last case we fail to reject to null although it should be rejected.
 It might be the case that we have insufficient power.
-An extra level of analysis in CCI is to creat QQplots over p-values, to see if they approximately follows a uniform distribution, here is how to do it.
+An extra level of analysis in CCI is to create QQplots over p-values, to see if they approximately follows a uniform distribution, here is how to do it.

 ```r
 set.seed(1984)